saturneric/GpgFrontend-Manual/src/content/docs/guides/fundamental-concepts.md

   order: 1
 ---

-If you're new to GPG (GNU Privacy Guard) or PGP (Pretty Good Privacy), it's essential to understand some key concepts before diving in.
-This knowledge can help you avoid common pitfalls, such as accidentally sharing your private key, and ensure your communications remain secure.

-## Key Concepts of GPG/PGP

-### Key Pair Basics

-In the world of GPG/PGP, everything starts with a key pair.
-Think of a key pair like a set of two uniquely related keys on a key ring:

-- **Public Key**: This is like your home address that you can share with anyone.
-  Others will use it to send you encrypted messages or verify your digital signature.
-- **Private Key**: This is akin to the key to your house.
-It must be kept secret because it can decrypt the messages sent to you or sign messages from you.

-#### Why Both Keys?

-The magic of this system lies in its use of cryptographic algorithms.
-Data encrypted with your public key can only be decrypted by your private key, and vice versa.
-This ensures that only the intended recipient can read the message, and it can verify the sender's identity if a signature is used.

-### Generating Your Key Pair

-Before you can start encrypting or signing anything, you need to generate your key pair.
-This process involves choosing a cryptographic algorithm (like RSA or DSA) and often setting a key size (with larger sizes being more secure but slower).

-#### Safety First

-When creating your key pair, you'll also be asked to enter a passphrase.
-This adds an extra layer of security, as the passphrase will be needed to access your private key.
-Choose a strong, memorable passphrase to protect your key.

-### Understanding Subkeys

-A GPG key pair doesn't have to be limited to just one public and one private key.
-You can generate subkeys for specific purposes, such as:

-- **Encryption Subkey**: Used solely for encrypting and decrypting messages.
-- **Signing Subkey**: Used for creating and verifying digital signatures.

-Subkeys are tied to your primary key pair but can be revoked or replaced independently, which is useful if a subkey is compromised but your primary key remains secure.

-### The Role of the Primary Key

-Your primary key pair is the foundation of your GPG identity.
-All subkeys are associated with this primary pair.
-The primary key is typically used for signing, to establish trust within the network, and to certify subkeys.

-#### Protect Your Primary Key

-If your primary private key is compromised, the entire security of your key ring is at risk.
-Therefore, it's crucial to:

-- Keep your primary private key in a secure location.
-- Use subkeys for day-to-day encryption and signing tasks.
-- Consider using hardware security modules (HSMs) or smart cards to store keys securely.

-## Best Practices for Beginners

-1. **Backup Your Keys**: Securely backup your private keys (especially the primary one) in case of hardware failure or loss.
-2. **Use Strong Passphrases**: Your key's security is only as good as your passphrase.
-Use a long, complex passphrase that is difficult to guess.
-3. **Regularly Update Your Keys**: Over time, cryptographic standards evolve.
-   Regularly review and update your keys and algorithms to ensure they remain secure.
-4. **Learn Key Management**: Practice importing, exporting, revoking, and verifying keys.
-Good key management habits are crucial for maintaining your security over time.
-5. **Engage with the Community**: The GPG/PGP community is vast and supportive.
-   Join forums, read blogs, and participate in discussions to learn from experienced users.

-By understanding these fundamental concepts and adhering to best practices, you'll be well on your way to securely using GPG/PGP.
-Remember, the goal is to protect your communications and identity in the digital world, and a solid grasp of these basics is the first step.
+If you're new to **GPG (GNU Privacy Guard)** or **PGP (Pretty Good Privacy)**, this guide is for you.
+GPG is a free, open-source system for **encrypting information** and **verifying identity**.
+It's widely used for secure communication, file protection, and digital signing.

+Let’s walk through the core concepts in a beginner-friendly way.

+## 🔐 What Is a Key Pair?

+At the heart of GPG is the **key pair**: two mathematically linked keys.

+- **Public Key**: Share this with anyone.
+Others use it to:
+  - Send you encrypted messages.
+  - Verify your digital signature.

+- **Private Key**: Keep this secret.
+You use it to:
+  - Decrypt messages sent to you.
+  - Sign data so others know it’s really from you.

+> 🧠 Think of it like a mailbox:
+> - Your public key is the address — people can send you letters.
+> - Your private key is the key to open the mailbox — only you can read what’s
+>   inside.

+## 🔧 Generating a Key Pair

+To use GPG, you first create a key pair.
+During creation, you’ll choose:

+- A **cryptographic algorithm** (e.g., RSA, ECC).
+- A **key size** (larger sizes are more secure but slower).
+- A **passphrase** to protect the private key.

+> 🔒 Your passphrase adds a layer of protection — even if someone gets your key
+> file, they can’t use it without this password.

+## 🧩 What Are Subkeys?

+A GPG identity doesn’t stop at one key pair.
+You can create **subkeys** under your primary key.
+These are used for specific tasks:

+- **Encryption Subkey**: Used to encrypt/decrypt data.
+- **Signing Subkey**: Used to create/verifiy digital signatures.

+Subkeys are tied to your identity, but they can be revoked or replaced independently.

+> ✅ Tip: Use subkeys for everyday tasks and keep your **primary key offline** or
+> backed up securely.

+## 🧱 Understanding the Primary Key

+Your **primary key** is your core identity.
+It:
+- Links to your user ID (usually name + email).
+- Signs your subkeys.
+- Can certify other people's public keys (used to build trust networks).

+### Why Is It So Important?

+If someone gains access to your **primary private key**, they can impersonate you.
+That’s why:

+- It should be **backed up** securely.
+- It’s best to use **subkeys** for daily operations.
+- Some people even keep their primary key **offline** for maximum safety.

+## ✉️ How Encryption Works

+Imagine you want to send a private message to someone:

+1. You encrypt the message using their **public key**.
+2. Only their **private key** can decrypt it.
+3. You can also add your **signature** using your private key.
+4. They can **verify your signature** with your public key.

+This ensures:
+- **Privacy**: No one but the intended recipient can read the message.
+- **Authenticity**: The recipient knows the message is from you.

+## 🖋️ What Is Digital Signing?

+Signing is like sealing a document with your unique fingerprint.
+It allows others to:

+- Confirm the message hasn’t been changed.
+- Confirm that **you** are the sender.

+Digital signatures are used to:
+- Sign emails.
+- Sign files or software packages.
+- Sign other people's public keys (to build trust).

+## 📦 Real-Life Use Cases

+### Secure Email

+You want to email a sensitive document:
+- Encrypt it using the recipient’s public key.
+- Sign it with your private key.
+- The recipient decrypts and verifies it.

+### Software Publishing

+You release a file or program online:
+- You sign it.
+- Users can verify the signature before using it.

+### Building Trust

+You meet someone at a conference:
+- You exchange and sign each other’s keys.
+- Anyone who trusts your key may now also trust theirs.

+## ✅ Best Practices for New Users

+1. **Back Up Your Keys**: Store your private key and revocation certificate in a secure, offline location.
+2. **Use Strong Passphrases**: The private key is only as safe as the password protecting it.
+3. **Separate Daily and Master Keys**: Use subkeys for regular work; keep your primary key protected.
+4. **Update When Needed**: Cryptography evolves — review and rotate keys as needed.
+5. **Revoke If Compromised**: If your private key is stolen or lost, revoke it immediately and inform your contacts.
+6. **Understand the Web of Trust**: GPG builds trust by people signing each other's keys — this forms a decentralized trust model.

+## 🧭 Summary

+GPG is a powerful tool for privacy and digital identity.
+By learning:
+- How keys work,
+- When to encrypt vs. sign,
+- And how to protect your credentials,

+You’re taking a big step toward securing your digital life.

+## 🧰 Where Does GpgFrontend Fit In?

+While GPG/PGP itself is powerful, it is mostly command-line based — which can be intimidating for beginners.

+This is where **GpgFrontend** comes in.

+GpgFrontend is a graphical interface built on top of GnuPG.
+It helps users perform key operations such as:

+- Generating and managing key pairs
+- Encrypting and decrypting messages or files
+- Signing and verifying content
+- Uploading and fetching keys from key servers
+- More...

+All of this can be done through a **clear and user-friendly interface**, making GPG accessible without needing to learn complex commands.

+Whether you're just starting to explore encrypted communication or already managing multiple keys, GpgFrontend acts as a bridge — combining the strength of GPG with simplicity and clarity.

+> 🧩 You focus on **secure communication** — let GpgFrontend handle the
+> complexity behind it.